Anna Pavlova: Death

+Filmography

 Legacy

-Pavlova inspired the choreographer Frederick Ashton (1904–1988), who as a boy of 13, saw her dance in the Municipal Theater in Lima, Peru.
+Pavlova inspired choreographer Frederick Ashton (1904–1988), who as a boy of 13, saw her dance in the Municipal Theatre in Lima, Peru.

-The Pavlova dessert of New Zealand and Australia is named after her.
-The nationality of its creator has been a source of argument between the two nations for many years.
+The Pavlova dessert is named after her.

 Pavlova's dances inspired many artworks of the Irish painter John Lavery.
 The critic of The Observer wrote on 16 April 1911: "Mr. Lavery's portrait of the Russian dancer Anna Pavlova, caught in a moment of graceful, weightless movement ...
 Her miraculous, feather-like flight, which seems to defy the law of gravitation".

 The Jarabe Tapatío, known in English as the "Mexican Hat Dance", gained popularity outside of Mexico when Pavlova created a staged version in pointe shoes, for which she was showered with hats by her adoring Mexican audiences.
 Afterward, in 1924, the Jarabe Tapatío was proclaimed Mexico's national dance.

 Pavlova appears as a character, played by Maria Tallchief, in the 1952 film Million Dollar Mermaid.

 Botanist Roger William Butcher in 1952, circumscribed Pavlova which is a genus of algae, belonging to the family Pavlovaceae.
 This was named so, because "the movement of the type species, Pavlova gyrans, is positively balletic".

 In 1980, Igor Carl Faberge licensed a collection of 8-inch full-lead crystal wine glasses to commemorate the centenary of Pavlova's birth.
 The glasses were crafted in Japan under the supervision of The Franklin Mint.
 A frosted image of Pavlova appears in the stem of each glass.
 Originally each set contained 12 glasses.

 Pavlova's life was depicted in the 1983 film Anna Pavlova.

 A McDonnell Douglas MD-11 of the Dutch airline KLM, with the registration PH-KCH carried her name.
 It was delivered on 31 August 1995.

 Pavlova appears as a character in Rosario Ferre's novel of 2001, Flight of the Swan.

 Pavlova appears as a character in the fourth episode of the British series Mr Selfridge (2013), played by real-life ballerina Natalia Kremen.

+Anna Pavlova was feature in a Manga called The War of Greedy Witches(2020), as a fighter and one of the 32 participants.